Cookie Policy

 Exploration: Causes and Events from 1450 to 1750 CE

 Driving Question: What role did governments and economic systems play in enabling maritime exploration c.
-1450 and 1750?
+1450 to 1750?

 Europeans set sail in the fifteenth century using knowledge and technology accumulated over centuries and from all over Afro-Eurasia.
 Despite differing motivations for exploration, each mariner participating in this transoceanic adventure required substantial support and resources in order to be successful.